SurajMothilal/historical_weather_info/README.md

 # historical_weather_info
-A collection of historical weather data for Toronto
+An automated schedule lookup and collection of historical weather data for Toronto